Minionguyjpro/Optia/.github/ISSUE_TEMPLATE/feature_request.md

 ## Agreements
 Please agree to the following.
 - [ ] I have searched for and ensured there isn't already an open issue regarding this.
-- [ ] I have ensured the feature I'm requesting isn't already in the latest supported Purpur build.
+- [ ] I have ensured the feature I'm requesting isn't already in the latest supported Optia build.

 ## Other
 <!--